meco-group/Barn_challenge/README.md

 ## Use Docker image (only from Linux for now)

 1. Pull the Docker image.
-This image has ROS melodic installed.
+This image has ROS noetic installed.
 ```
-docker pull alejandroastudillo/ros-melodic-barn
+docker pull alejandroastudillo/ros-noetic-barn
 ```

 2. Create ROS workspace